 The photo shoot

-Back at the Hodson Bay Hotel, the light was dipping fast this time of the year, so we headed out straight away to get some sundown photos of the bridal party down by the lake.
+Back at the Hodson Bay Hotel, the light was dipping fast this time of the year.
+We headed out straight away to get some sundown photos of the bridal party down by the lake.
 What a setting it was!!
 Rich golden light bathing everything, and still no wind leaving the lake pristine.

 We made our way back to the drinks reception for the final bit of work.
 I started with the cake cutting and moved on to the detail shots of the room.
-With all the photos in the bag, it was time for me to let them get back to their guests and enjoy the rest of their evening.
-The dinner bell rang and I made my way back home to Dublin.
+With all the photos in the bag, it was time for me to let them get back to their guests.
+The dinner bell rang, I made my way back home to Dublin and let the couple enjoy the rest of their evening.